Seeding Societal Futures

 To give one example, Heinz College alumna Leah Lizarondo has founded a nonprofit, 412 Food Rescue, that is driven to eradicate food waste while simultaneously combating the problem of food insecurity in low-income communities.
 To date, Leah’s organization has saved over 3 million pounds of food from entering landfills through an ingenious combination of technology, analytics, and the energy of thousands of passionate volunteers.
 412 Food Rescue is perfectly emblematic of the kind of sustainable, scalable, and conscientious innovation that the Block Center will champion, and you can read more about them below.

 Why is this important to us?
-Because at Heinz College and the Block Center, we are dedicated to leveraging our key strengths in technology, analytics, and policy to promote innovations that make the world not just more efficient, but kinder, more humane, and more inclusive.
+Because at the Block Center, we are dedicated to leveraging our key strengths in technology, analytics, and policy to promote innovations that make the world not just more efficient, but kinder, more humane, and more inclusive.
 We firmly believe that these end goals are not mutually exclusive.

 Technology and Community Projects